mateusrodriguesxyz/swift-book/Sources/TSPL/TSPL.docc/LanguageGuide/TheBasics.md

 // `serverResponseCode` agora não contém nenhum valor
 ```

-> Note: You can't use `nil` with non-optional constants and variables.
-> If a constant or variable in your code needs to work with
-> the absence of a value under certain conditions,
-> always declare it as an optional value of the appropriate type.

 Se você definir uma variável opcional sem fornecer um valor padrão,
 a variável será automaticamente definida como `nil`: